OWASP/Top10/2021/docs/A09_2021-Security_Logging_and_Monitoring_Failures.md

 ## How to Prevent

-Developers should implement some or all the following controls, d epending on the risk of the application:
+Developers should implement some or all the following controls, depending on the risk of the application:

 -   Ensure all login, access control, and server-side input validation failures can be logged with sufficient user context to identify